 For identification purposes the common thrushes of Texas can be divided into several groups:

 Distinguishing Gray-cheeked from Swainson’s and Gray-cheeked from Hermit are the primary identification challenges with thrushes.
-The eye-ring, breast spotting, and flank color are key’s to identifying these species.
+The eye-ring, breast spotting, flank color, and in the case of the Hermit the tail color, are key to identifying these species.

 First recorded in Texas in 1959, the Clay-colored Thrush has steadily increased since that time until it is a regular and increasing resident of Southern Texas.
-The Clay-colored was removed from the Texas Bird Records Committee (TBRC) Review List in 1998 and sightings as far north as Nueces and Uvalde counties are now not uncommon.
+Sightings as far north as Nueces and Uvalde counties are now fairly regular.
+The Clay-colored was removed from the Texas Bird Records Committee (TBRC) Review List in 1998.

 Thrushes are amongst the most renown singers in the bird world.
 Their ethereal songs can often be heard more easily than the birds can be seen.
 So its a good idea to learn the songs of the common thrushes.
 I suggest that you listen to the songs of these 5 common thrushes on your favorite birding app or on Xeno-Canto, an excellent source of bird and other animal sounds.
 Below are a few tips on what to listen for when learning and listening for each species: